quao627/RMP/README.md

 # RMP
-This is a scraper that scrapes information about all the professors and reviews on RateMyProfessor given a school.
+This is a scraper that scrapes information about all the professors and reviews of a given school on RateMyProfessor.

 It can be easily implemented by following these steps:
 1. Search your school on RateMyProfessor website.